Business Payroll Loans

 Taxes and Benefits

 Employees are an expensive but worthwhile investment.
-Small businesses are required to pay a 7.65% tax on every employee's gross payroll.
-In addition to the payroll tax, employers are responsible for workers' compensation and unemployment.
+Small businesses are required to pay a 7.65% FICA payroll tax on every employee's gross payroll (6.2% for Social Security and 1.45% for Medicare).
+In addition to payroll taxes and employee benefits like health insurance and retirement contributions, employers are responsible for workers' compensation and unemployment.
 A business loan can be used to help cover these business expenses.

 Understanding Payroll Taxes and Legal Implications